 - 7 Up Mojito Flavour -it was launched in the year 2014 and does not include caffeine, color, and

 - Salted Lemon 7 Up – It is a common drink and is made of 7Up and Salted Lemon

-7Up started its journey from America and with time spread its product presence in several countries of the world including United Kingdom, Austria, Netherlands, Denmark, Hong Kong, Norway, Singapore, Pakistan, Uruguay, UAE, Philippines, Colombia, Finland, Argentina, Spain, Ireland, France, Canada, and Iceland.
-It was launched in Indian market in the year 1990.
+7Up started its journey from America and, with time, spread its product presence in several countries of the world, including the United Kingdom, Austria, Netherlands, Denmark, Hong Kong, Norway, Singapore, Pakistan, Uruguay, UAE, Philippines, Colombia, Finland, Argentina, Spain, Ireland, France, Canada, and Iceland.
+It was launched in the Indian market in 1990.

-7Up brand has taken help of its owner companies in the United States and the rest of world to create a strong, powerful and widespread distribution channel that includes services of supply chain management that includes retailers and suppliers.
+7Up brand has taken the help of its owner companies in the United States and the rest of the world to create a powerful brand and a powerful and widespread distribution channel that includes supply chain management services, retailers, and suppliers.